ono-midori/ono-midori.github.io/techs/zguide.md

 It's not a deal breaker, but it does show that performance often means complexity.
 Is this worth doing for Majordomo?
 It depends on your use case.
 For a name lookup service you call once per session, no. For a web frontend serving thousands of clients, probably yes.

 ### Service Discovery
 So, we have a nice service-oriented broker, but we have no way of knowing whether a particular service is available or not.
 We know whether a request failed, but we don't know why.
-It is useful to be able to ask the broker, “is the echo service running?”
+It is useful to be able to ask the broker, "is the echo service running?"
 The most obvious way would be to modify our MDP/Client protocol to add commands to ask this.
 But MDP/Client has the great charm of being simple.
 Adding service discovery to it would make it as complex as the MDP/Worker protocol.

 Another option is to do what email does, and ask that undeliverable requests be returned.
 This can work well in an asynchronous world, but it also adds complexity.
 We need ways to distinguish returned requests from replies and to handle these properly.

 Let's try to use what we've already built, building on top of MDP instead of modifying it.
 Service discovery is, itself, a service.
-It might indeed be one of several management services, such as “disable service X”, “provide statistics”, and so on.
+It might indeed be one of several management services, such as "disable service X", "provide statistics", and so on.
 What we want is a general, extensible solution that doesn't affect the protocol or existing applications.

 So here's a small RFC that layers this on top of MDP: the Majordomo Management Interface (MMI).
 We already implemented it in the broker, though unless you read the whole thing you probably missed that.
 I'll explain how it works in the broker:

 - When a client requests a service that starts with mmi., instead of routing this to a worker, we handle it internally.
 - We handle just one service in this broker, which is mmi.service, the service discovery service.
 - The payload for the request is the name of an external service (a real one, provided by a worker).
-- The broker returns “200” (OK) or “404” (Not found), depending on whether there are workers registered for that service or not.
+- The broker returns "200" (OK) or "404" (Not found), depending on whether there are workers registered for that service or not.

 Here's how we use the service discovery in an application: